 ANROWS acknowledges the Traditional Owners of the land across Australia on which we work and live.
-We pay our respects to Aboriginal and Torres Strait Islander elders past, present and future; and we value Aboriginal and Torres Strait Islander histories, cultures and knowledge.
+We pay our respects to Aboriginal and Torres Strait Islander Elders past and present, and we value Aboriginal and Torres Strait Islander histories, cultures and knowledges.

-In the interim, the following 2018 activities demonstrate our desire to continue to build sustainable relationships with Aboriginal and Torres Strait Islander organisations, communities and Elders.
+ANROWS continues to work towards a reconciled, just and equitable Australia.
+The following recent achievements demonstrate our desire to keep building sustainable relationships with Aboriginal and Torres Strait Islander organisations, communities and Elders.

 Aboriginal and Torres Strait Islander leadership

 ANROWS is committed to Aboriginal and Torres Strait Islander leadership to prevent and respond to family violence, including through:

 - the Warawarni-gu Guma statement delivered at the 2nd ANROWS National Research Conference in May 2018 by Aboriginal and Torres Strait Islander leaders and researchers.
 This statement takes a strength-based approach, values strong representation, commits to co-design with communities and prioritises transparency in data collection